Best Roomba Alternatives in 2018 that you Never Knew Existed

 Bare Floor Performance

-The industry is full of robots equipped with anti-allergy filters so they are ideal for people who suffer from asthma or any kind of respiratory problem.
+The industry is full of robots equipped with anti-allergy filters, so they are ideal for people who have asthma or any kind of respiratory problem.

 With strong suction power, any of these machines can handle pet hair with ease, making them perfect for pet owners.